yannidd/3d-printer/printables/README.md

 # Printable Parts

+See `how_to_print.pdf` for printer settings.
 All parts need to be printed once, with the exception of these:

 |Part Name|Count|
 |-|-|